Frequently Asked Questions: Summer Associate Program

 Where will I be based?

-Our 2L Summer Program is centered in the Bridgeport office; however, summer associates have exposure to all of Pullman & Comley's offices.
-Our Summer Program runs for ten weeks, of which eight weeks are generally spent in our Bridgeport office, and two are spent in our Hartford office.
-Summer Associates also may spend additional time in a particular office on an as-needed basis.
+Our Summer Program runs for ten weeks, and time will generally be spent in our Bridgeport and Hartford offices.
+Summer Associates also may spend additional time in other offices on an as-needed basis.

 As a regional law firm, Pullman & Comley draws attorneys from a broad area.
 Whether summer associates are from the New England area or beyond, the firm assists in the settling-in process.
 Summer associates will find that the firm's offices are situated in dynamic settings, from the state's capital to urban locations on Long Island Sound just a few minutes from beaches and a train ride to New York City.
 The attorneys go out of their way to introduce our summer associates to the amenities and surroundings that each of our offices and communities has to offer.